Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 Graft

-What is transplanted during a hair transplant (usually one follicular unit)
+What is transplanted during surgery (usually one follicular unit)

 Not necessarily.